LHNCBC/loinc-mapping-validator/README.md

 const validator = require('@lhncbc/loinc-mapping-validator');
 The validator exposes the following elements:
-- validator.validateLoincUnit() is the function that you can call to validate a given (unit, LOINC number) to see if they go together.
+- validator.validateLoincUnit() is the function that you can call to validate a given (LOINC number, unit) to see if they go together.
   Input parameters - validator.validateLoincUnit(loinc, unit):
     - loinc: the LOINC number whose mapping is to be checked
     - unit: the unit string that is used to validate the LOINC mapping.